Unsupervised domain adaptation for radioisotope identification in gamma spectroscopy: Discussion

-In Fig.~\ref{fig:XAI_K40}, we use a colorbar to overlay the computed SHAP values on top of a \LaBr{} $^{40}$K gamma spectrum using a source-only model (left) and a domain-adapted model (right).
-SHAP reveals that the source-only model identifies the \LaBr{} detector's intrinsic 32 keV Ba K-shell X-ray peak as salient, confusing it with the 40 keV X-rays emitted from electron capture on $^{152}$Eu.
-On the contrary, the DAN model correctly learns to ignore the 32 keV characteristic X-ray and instead focus on the 1460 keV peak from $^{40}$K. As a result, the DAN model achieves a $^{40}$K classification accuracy of 83\%, compared to 17\% from the source-only model.
+Finally, SHAP (Section~\ref{model explainability}) helps us understand and explain the decision making process of our models, providing further intuition behind the improvements from UDA.
+For instance, Fig.~\ref{fig:XAI_K40_src} reveals that the source-only model identifies the \LaBr{} detector's intrinsic 32 keV Ba K-shell X-ray peak as salient, confusing it with the 40 keV X-rays emitted from electron capture on $^{152}$Eu.
+On the contrary, Fig.~\ref{fig:XAI_K40_uda} demonstrates that the DAN model correctly learns to ignore the 32 keV characteristic X-ray and instead focus on the 1460 keV peak from $^{40}$K. As a result, the DAN model achieves a $^{40}$K classification accuracy of 83\%, compared to 17\% from the source-only model.
+We make similar observations in Figs.~\ref{fig:XAI_U233_src} and~\ref{fig:XAI_Pu239_src}, where the source-only model focuses on miscellaneous peaks stemming from trace contamination, likely because these contaminants were not included in the source-domain simulations and thus the model did not learn to ignore them.
+On the contrary, we see in Figs.~\ref{fig:XAI_U233_uda} and~\ref{fig:XAI_Pu239_uda} that the domain-adapted model has learned to instead focus on features that are stable across simulation and experiment.